Nakba-NLP 2025

 • Short papers – up to four (4) pages, describing a small focused contribution, negative results, system demonstrations, etc.

-The workshop supports the COLING anti-harassment policy Policy.
+The workshop supports the COLING anti-harassment policy: Policy.

 IMPORTANT DATES

-• Submission Deadline: 25 November 2024
+• Submission Deadline: 25 November 2024 28 November 2024

 • Notifications of Acceptance: 5 December 2024